 - Securing improved street lighting maintenance and information provision for councils.

 Recognising the strong environmental gains made, the SSROC SLI Program won a 2023 LGNSW Excellence in the Environment Award.

 The main issues that councils are seeking further progress on include:

 - Residential Road LED Accelerated Replacements – In 2018, Councils agreed on an accelerated replacement program of LED luminaires on residential roads to improve lighting, improve compliance and save energy.
 This program is the largest LED replacement program agreed to by any utility in Australia and is nearing completion.

 - Main Road LED Accelerated Replacements – Councils’ next priority is the upgrade of legacy lighting on main roads to LEDs with smart controls and the ability to accommodate future smart city sensors.
-This program was agreed to in 2022 and has commenced.
+This program was agreed to in 2022 and commenced in mid-2023.
 It incorporates some remaining non-LEDs on residential roads.
 This 3-year program is expected to take total LED deployments to more than 90% of all Ausgrid lighting by 2025-26.
 The approach being taken will be one of the most advanced lighting deployments of its type in the world.

 - Smart Controls Adoption & Links to Smart City Technology – As part of the main road LED upgrade, Councils in the SLI Program are working jointly with Ausgrid to deploy 62,000+ smart street lighting controls and explore the case for even wider deployment.
 The new street lights will also have Zhaga Book 18 interfaces on the underside so that smart city sensors that can be integrated with street lighting, reducing the need for additional poles and power supplies.